Italian Pasta Salad Recipe with fresh veggies and chicken tossed in the most amazing Italian dressing.

 Instructions

-- Add all the dressing ingredients to a large jar with a lid.
-Add salt and pepper to taste (I use 1/2 teaspoon salt and 1/4 teaspoon pepper).
-Cover and shake to combine.
-It might take a minute of vigorous shaking, but the mayo should completely integrate.
-If you have time, make this ahead and chill it in the fridge to intensify the flavors.
-Shake again right before mixing into the salad.
+- Add all dressing ingredients to a jar with a lid.
+Add salt and pepper to taste (I use 1/2 tsp salt and 1/4 tsp pepper).
+Shake well until the mayo is fully mixed in.
+For best flavor, chill in the fridge before using, and shake again before pouring over the salad.

-- Chop the rotisserie chicken, chop or thinly slice the salami, halve the tomatoes, finely chop the parsley, halve the olives, chop the pepper, chop the cucumber, and dice the red onion.
+- Chop the chicken, slice the salami, halve the tomatoes and olives, chop the red pepper and cucumber, and dice the red onion and parsley.

 Video